 Business succession planning in 6 steps

-The year was 1955, and homeowners couldn’t imagine adjusting their furnace from across the room, let alone through a mobile phone that tracks your location as you drive home and fine tunes the temperature moments before you walk in the door.
+The year was 1955, and homeowners couldn’t imagine adjusting their furnace from across the room, let alone through a mobile app on their drive home.

 Long before our everyday lives became digital, siblings Bob and Maurice Bell founded Bell Brothers, their heating and cooling business in Des Moines, Iowa.

-A financial professional team of Steve Utsler and Don Laster has worked closely with the Gassmanns during the transition.
-What they’re really doing in the bigger picture, Laster says, is “helping them build company value, through a step-by-step process.”
+A financial professional team of Steve Utsler and Don Laster worked closely with the Gassmanns during the business transition—“helping them build company value, through a step-by-step process,” Laster says.

 Every succession looks different.
-But the financial professionals, who work for Principal, say that at its simplest, you can think of a business succession plan in 6 basic steps:
+But the financial professionals, who work for Principal, say that at its simplest, you can think of a business continuation plan in six basic steps:

 1. Timing: Decide when to transition out.

-This may seem like an obvious first step, but fewer than half of small business owners have a succession plan in place.1 And some owners may not know when they want to retire—or may be reluctant to give up the work that’s almost welded to their identity.
+This may seem like an obvious first step, but just 60% of small business owners have a succession plan in place.1 And some owners may not know when they want to retire—or may be reluctant to give up work that’s intertwined with their identity.

 Chuck was ahead of the curve by anticipating his exit strategy the moment he bought his business, pinpointing his preferred retirement age.